 About RetireZest7 min read

-The Zest Score is a single 0–100 retirement health score built from four pillars — plan survival, lifetime tax cost, retirement cushion, and spending reliability.
-Learn what each pillar means and how to improve yours.
+The Zest Score is a 0–100 retirement readiness score measuring plan survival, tax efficiency, cushion, and spending reliability.

 Laptop showing a financial planning dashboard with charts and a circular score gauge